 Frontiers Award 2016

-This year Prof. William Tolman, Distinguished McKnight University Professor and Chair of the Department of Chemistry at the University of Minnesota, Twin-Cities (USA), will be honored.
+The Frontiers Award Ceremony 2016 took place from November 9th to 11th at the MPI CEC, and honored Prof. William Tolman, Distinguished McKnight University Professor and Chair of the Department of Chemistry at the University of Minnesota, Twin-Cities (USA).

 Awardee: Prof. Dr. William Tolman